Point reflection: Formula

-where a, x and x* are the position vectors of P, X and X* respectively.
+where p, x and x* are the position vectors of P, X and X* respectively.

 This mapping is an isometric involutive affine transformation which has exactly one fixed point, which is P.

 Point reflection as a special case of uniform scaling or homothety

 When the inversion point P coincides with the origin, point reflection is equivalent to a special case of uniform scaling: uniform scaling with scale factor equal to −1.
 This is an example of linear transformation.

 When P does not coincide with the origin, point reflection is equivalent to a special case of homothetic transformation: homothety with homothetic center coinciding with P, and scale factor −1.
 (This is an example of non-linear affine transformation.)

 Point reflection group

 The composition of two point reflections is a translation.
 Specifically, point reflection at p followed by point reflection at q is translation by the vector 2(q − p).

 The set consisting of all point reflections and translations is Lie subgroup of the Euclidean group.
 It is a semidirect product of Rn with a cyclic group of order 2, the latter acting on Rn by negation.
 It is precisely the subgroup of the Euclidean group that fixes the line at infinity pointwise.

 In the case n = 1, the point reflection group is the full isometry group of the line.